srcmilena/basic_java/README.md

 -   Arrays and matrices;
 -   For each and debugging of Java applications;
 -   Object-Oriented Programming in Java;
--   OOP: Inheritance, Interfaces and Polymorphism
+-   OOP: Inheritance, Interfaces and Polymorphism;
 -   Exception handling.